The New Inquisition: Critical reception

 Jim Lippard described the quality of research in the book as "very shoddy".
 The book had a large number of typographical errors.
 He also said that Wilson's message about avoiding dogmatism was worthwhile, that the book was entertaining but that readers should be careful about taking Wilsons' explanations seriously.
 Lippard listed inaccuracies about the Esperanza Stone, fish falling from the sky and the alleged Mars effect.

 Kristin Buxton compared Wilson to Martin Gardner, noting that Gardner has written on many of the topics that Wilson writes about in the book, taking very different points of view.
-She pointed out that Gardner doesn't think it is easy to exactly define pseudoscience, nor does Gardner think his ideas are infallible.
+She pointed out that Gardner does not think it is easy to exactly define pseudoscience, nor does Gardner think his ideas are infallible.
 She mentioned that other reviewers had pointed out problems with the research and that the book needs to be read with care.
 She concluded with suggesting a merging of the views of Robert Anton Wilson and Martin Gardner as a possible new approach to science.

 Scientist Carl Sagan criticized Wilson's characterizing people skeptical of the phenomena he relates as an "inquisition" in his book The Demon-Haunted World, writing: "Wilson... describes skeptics as a 'new inquisition.'
 But to my knowledge no skeptic compels belief.
 Indeed, on most TV documentaries and talk shows, skeptics get short shrift and almost no air time.
 All that's happening is that some doctrines and methods are being criticized-at the worst, ridiculed-in magazines like The Skeptical Inquirer with circulations of a few tens of thousands.
 New Agers are not much, as in earlier times, being called up before criminal tribunals, nor whipped for having visions, and they are certainly not being burned at the stake.
 Why fear a little criticism?
 Aren't they interested to see how their beliefs hold up against the best counterarguments skeptics can muster?"